The History and Design of Our Lady of Victory Church's Pipe Organ

 Though much of the organ was new, approximately 60% of the pipework from the original 1970 Wicks organ was retained.
 This blend of old and new elements allowed for both a connection to the church's musical heritage and a fresh sound that would carry the liturgy forward.
 The console was fitted with a modern solid-state control system and refinished to harmonize with the newly designed interior furnishings of the church.

-Since its installation in 1987, OLV's pipe organ has become an integral part of the church's worship experience, enriching liturgies, supporting choirs, and offering a wide range of musical expressions.
-Designed with care, tradition, and innovation in mind, the instrument stands as a testament to the church's commitment to sacred music and its role in the community’s spiritual life.
+Since its installation in 1987, OLV's organ has become an integral part of the church's worship experience, enriching liturgies, supporting choirs, and offering a wide range of musical expressions.
+The instrument continues to stand as a testament to the church's commitment to sacred music and its role in the community’s spiritual life.